apache/mesos/docs/upgrades.md

 This document serves as a guide for users who wish to upgrade an existing mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.23.x to 0.24.x

+**NOTE** Support for live upgrading a driver based scheduler to HTTP based (experimental) scheduler has been added.

+**NOTE** Master now publishes its information in ZooKeeper in JSON (instead of protobuf).
+Make sure schedulers are linked against >= 0.23.0 libmesos before upgrading the master.

+In order to upgrade a running cluster:

+* Rebuild and install any modules so that upgraded masters/slaves can use them.
+* Install the new master binaries and restart the masters.
+* Install the new slave binaries and restart the slaves.
+* Upgrade the schedulers by linking the latest native library / jar / egg (if necessary).
+* Restart the schedulers.
+* Upgrade the executors by linking the latest native library / jar / egg (if necessary).

 ## Upgrading from 0.22.x to 0.23.x

 **NOTE** The 'stats.json' endpoints for masters and slaves have been removed.
 Please use the 'metrics/snapshot' endpoints instead.